 Structured data helps AI systems categorize and extract content appropriately.

 According to Wellows' AI SEO analysis, Speakable Schema helps AI determine which content sections are most suitable for voice and audio responses.
 Author Schema establishes who should be quoted, while FAQ Schema explicitly marks question-answer pairs for extraction.
+For businesses implementing these strategies, working with a GEO services agency can accelerate schema deployment.

 Priority schema types for content: